Tag: app bugs

 What is the difference between a bug and a crash?

-A bug is when a feature of an app does not work as designed.
-There are many types of bugs that will be discussed in a future blog, but a few common types of bugs include the following:
+A bug occurs when a feature of an app does not work as it was designed or in the way that’s unexpected.
+They are sometimes caused by the creativeness of the user coming up with functions or uses of the app that were not intended.
+There are many types of app errors that will be discussed in a future blog, but a few common types of bugs include the following:

 - A field of a form not saving properly.